If this is your first time in Bali, get ready for a massive culture shock, especially if you’re coming from Australia.

 - bargain too hard with the locals when buying anything

-- do drugs – this may be offered to you but whatever happens, just walk or run away – this is not a joke and to even try them at a club or bar is seriously risky!!!!
+- do drugs – this may be offered to you, but whatever happens, walk or run away – this is not a joke, and to even try them at a club or bar is seriously risky!!!!

 - don’t eat street food like Bakso from the carts.
 They are everywhere.
-As tempting as this might be your more than likely to get the Bali Belly if you do.
+As tempting as this might be, you’ll likely get the Bali Belly if you do.

-- get off the plane as quick as you can and try to get to the immigration area quickly as the queues can be horrific
+- get off the plane as quickly as you can and try to get to the immigration area quickly, as the queues can be horrific

 - visit a temple and observe a religious Balinese ceremony

 - wear a helmet when driving a scooter – the police are on the lookout for this, especially foreigners who can extort a bribe from you.